gvwilson/fiction/voyage/index.md

 capable of shooting a beam of sunlight two hundred strides or more.

-We may never know who built the first one, or how the æmott managed to smuggle them into Ruuda undetected---they *do* keep some secrets<span class="sidenote">At least as interesting as "how" is "who paid for it".
+We may never know who built the first one, or how the æmott managed to smuggle them into Ruuda undetected---they *do* keep some secrets<span class="note">At least as interesting as "how" is "who paid for it".
 Scholars have suggested the Ruudian diaspora, the Society for Inoffensive Conversation, or the Barsadov dynasty, who had recently extended their control over the whole of Uws</span>.
 What is beyond